 On 24 August 2004, Mexico requested the Director-General to compose the panel.
 On 3 September 2004, the Director-General composed the panel.

 On 1 March 2005, the Chairman of the Panel informed the DSB that it would not be able to complete its work in six months, inter alia due to the large number of claims involved, the complexity of the issues and certain postponements in the Panel’s timetable and that the Panel hoped to complete its work by the end of October 2005.
 On 3 October 2005, the Panel informed the DSB that due to its continued consideration of the issues in this dispute, it would not be possible for the Panel to complete its work by the end of October, and that the Panel expected to complete its work in January 2006.

-On 16 January 2006, the Chairman of the Panel informed the DSB that in the context of negotiations to find a mutually acceptable solution to this dispute, Mexico had requested the Panel to suspend its proceedings, in accordance with Article 12.12 of the DSU, until further notice.
-The Panel agreed to this request.
-Since the Panel was not requested to resume its work, pursuant to Article 12.12 of the DSU, the authority for establishment of the panel lapsed as of 14 January 2007.
+On 16 January 2006, the Chair of the panel informed the DSB that, in the context of negotiations to find a mutually acceptable solution to this dispute, Mexico had requested on 13 January 2006 that the panel suspend its proceedings, in accordance with Article 12.12 of the DSU, until further notice, and that the panel had agreed to this request.
+Since the panel was not requested to resume its work, pursuant to Article 12.12 of the DSU, the authority for the establishment of the panel lapsed as of 14 January 2007.

 Mutually agreed solution